• Skip to primary navigation

 Join me on this journey I call life as a mother.
 When you subscribe to my blog, every week you’ll hear how I challenge my negative and positive experiences & give advice to other multiracial/multicultural families on how to handle it all.

-I have a Multiracial Motherhood Facebook group of 4,000+ mothers who are sharing their trials and celebrations in multiracial motherhood.
+I have a Multiracial Motherhood Facebook group of 4,000+ mothers sharing their trials and celebrations in multiracial motherhood.
 It’s a wonderfully positive community of mothers who are seeking community and conversation.
 In the group, you will find live videos, product & book recommendations and so much more!
 Click here to join.

 Are you in a multiracial family?
 People often remark that when you love who you love, it doesn't matter, and the world shouldn't either.

 Oh, and did I mention that I also have naturally curly hair?
 That’s another journey in itself!
 I’ll be giving you curly hair care tips & even recommending some of our favorite products.
-Every now and again I even post a giveaway!

 Here are a few of my favorite (and most popular) posts: